Geraldoeze/comment-fEnd/README.md

 - [React](https://reactjs.org/) - JS library
 - [Next.js](https://nextjs.org/) - React framework

- npm react-time-ago
-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [React Time Ago](https://www.npmjs.com/package/react-time-ago) - This helped me for with the timastamp.
+I really liked the format and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

 ## Author